Austin, Minnesota

-Austin is a city in, and the county seat of, Mower County, Minnesota, United States.
+Austin is a city in and the county seat of Mower County, Minnesota, United States.
 The population was 26,174 at the 2020 census.
 The town was originally settled along the Cedar River and has two artificial lakes, East Side Lake and Mill Pond.
 It was named for Austin R. Nichols, the area's first European settler.
+It is part of the Rochester–Austin combined statistical area.

-Hormel Foods Corporation is Austin's largest employer, and the town is sometimes called "SPAM Town USA".
+Hormel Foods Corporation is Austin's largest employer, and the city is sometimes called "SPAM Town USA".
 Austin is home to Hormel's corporate headquarters, a factory that makes most of North America's SPAM tinned meat, and the Spam Museum.
 Austin is also home to the Hormel Institute, a leading cancer research institution operated by the University of Minnesota with significant support from the Mayo Clinic.

-In 2015 Austin was named one of the "Top 10 Affordable Small Towns Where You'd Actually Want to Live" and one of the "Best Small Cities in America".

 History

+19th century

 Fertile land, trapping, and ease of access brought first trappers and then the early pioneers to this region.
 The rich gameland attracted Austin Nichols, a trapper who built the first log cabin in 1853.
 At that time there were "about twenty families in the area."
 More settlers began to arrive by wagon train in 1855, and by 1856 enough people were present to organize Mower County.
-In 1856 the settlement adopted the name Austin, in honor of its first settler.
+In 1856 the settlement adopted the name "Austin", in honor of its first settler.
 That year the first hotel opened to travelers and the first physician, Dr. Ormanzo Allen, moved to town.
 The first newspaper, the Mower County Mirror, was started in 1858.

 Mills, powered by the Cedar River, were the first industries in Austin.
 They provided much-needed flour and lumber.
-Growth was slow during the first two decades, but the Chicago, Milwaukee, and St. Paul railroad arrived in the late 1860s, hastening economic development.
-The town's first schoolhouse was constructed in 1865 and the first bank opened the following year.
+Growth was slow during the first two decades, but the Chicago, Milwaukee, and St. Paul Railroad arrived in the late 1860s, hastening economic development.
+The town's first schoolhouse was constructed in 1865, and the first bank opened the following year.

 In 1891 George A. Hormel opened a small family-owned butcher shop in Austin, which eventually grew into today's Fortune 500 company, Hormel Foods.
 By 1896 area doctors, with the help of local Lutheran congregations, formed the Austin Hospital Association, later becoming St. Olaf Hospital, and (since 1995) part of Mayo Clinic Health System.

 In 1897 Charles Boostrom opened Austin's first college, the Southern Minnesota Normal College and Austin School of Commerce.
-It closed in 1925 and the city was without an institution of higher education until Austin Junior College opened in 1940.
+It closed in 1925, and the city was without an institution of higher education until Austin Junior College opened in 1940.
 In 1964 it became part of the State College and University System and is now Riverland Community College.